thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 ```

 Publishers are split into 20 groups, each sending data to their own topic pattern (e.g. `usa/ny/manh/west/${id}`, where id - publisher client identifier).
-In total, publishers are sending data to 200k different topics.
+In total, publishers are sending data to 1M different topics.
 Accordingly, 20 subscriber groups are configured with 1 `APPLICATION` subscriber in each.
 The topic filter corresponds to the topic pattern of the publisher group resulting
-in 10k topics per subscriber or 10k messages received per second.
+in 10k messages received per second.

 In this case, the ThingsBoard MQTT broker cluster constantly maintains 1M connections and processes 200k messages per second or 8,640M messages overall during 12 hours of running the test.
 This causes ~1TB of data to the initial Kafka topic (`publish_msg`).